 http://canadablower.com/products/air-handling-units/

-Of the four centrifugal designs, the backwardly inclined fans are the most efficient, and therefore, the quietest.
+Of the four Canada Blower centrifugal designs, the backwardly inclined fans are the most efficient, and therefore, the quietest.
 Those with airfoil-shaped blades offer the highest efficiencies, for clean air environments, while those with single-thickness blades can be used in applications where light dust or moisture is present, although the efficiencies are somewhat lower.

 Certain types of axial fans offer the next highest efficiencies.
 An excellent example is the Vaneaxial fan that uses airfoil shaped blades in an in-line flow design.
 This fan is used to handle high volumes of clean air at low pressures, which is a typical ventilation application.